 A summary notice with respect to an individual’s privacy rights at VHA, including the collection, use and disclosure of information, shall be posted on VHA’s website.
-The notice shall include available contact information for the Information Privacy Commissioner of Ontario.
+The website shall also include available contact information for VHA’s Privacy Officer as well as the Information Privacy Commissioner of Ontario.

 Complete copies of VHA’s policies and procedures regarding privacy shall be posted on VHA’s intranet, The ‘Loop’.

-VHA Staff responsible for the collection of PI/PHI must ensure that each individual understand and consents to the collection, use, disclosure and dissemination of their PI/PHI.
+VHA Staff responsible for the collection of PI/PHI must ensure that each individual understands and consents to the collection, use, disclosure and dissemination of their PI/PHI.

 Consent may be communicated either in writing or verbally and may be express or implied depending on the circumstances and as prescribed by law.
 In all instances, consent regarding the collection, use and disclosure of PHI must be documented.
-VHA’s current Template Forms should be used, as appropriate.
+VHA’s current templates and forms should be used, as appropriate.

 If assuring knowledge and acquiring consent is impossible or inappropriate because the individual to whom the information pertains lacks capacity, the appointed substitute decision-maker must give consent.
 If there is no substitute decision-maker or the substitute is unavailable, direction must be obtained from an appropriate VHA manager or the Privacy Officer.